ArturZamba/ToDoAppGo/README.md

-Welcome to ToDo app for deveveloper at first time. i build that to for everyone but especially for developer who struggle to registy step by step day task in daily routine.
+Welcome to ToDo app for developer at first time. i build that to for everyone but especially for developer who struggle to registy step by step day task in daily routine.